-Louise de Marillac
+Meet St. Louise De Marillac

-Louise de Marillac was born in France in 1591.
-She met St. Vincent de Paul, who became her spiritual adviser.
-She devoted the rest of her life to working with him.
-She helped direct his Ladies of Charity in their work of caring for the sick, the poor, and the neglected.
-She helped form the Daughters of Charity and took her vows in 1634.
-She traveled all over France establishing her Sisters in hospitals, orphanages, and other institutions.
-By the time of her death in Paris on March 15, the Congregation had more than fifty houses in France.
+In the following years, Louise de Marillac met St. Vincent de Paul, who after meeting, quickly became her spiritual adviser.
+Seeing what was possible, and her power to serve, Louise devoted her life to working Vincent, helping to direct his ‘Ladies of Charity’ in their work of caring for the sick, the poor, and the neglected.
+As this developed, together they formed the Daughters of Charity and took her vows in 1634.
+She travelled all over France establishing her Sisters in hospitals, orphanages, and other institutions.
+By the time of her death in Paris on March 15, the Daughters of Charity worked in fifty different locations in France.
 Since then they have spread all over the world.

 Feast Day: 15th March